-Dr. Nagle is a Professor of Pathology, Cell Biology and Anatomy, and Surgery at The University of Arizona, and a medical director at Ventana Medical Systems in Tucson, Arizona.
+Dr. Nagle is a Professor Emeritus of Pathology, Cell Biology and Anatomy, and Surgery at The University of Arizona, and former medical director at Ventana Medical Systems in Tucson, Arizona.
 He previously served as Deputy Director (1997-2003) and Interim Director (2003-2005) of The University of Arizona Cancer Center.
-Currently, Dr. Nagle is Director of the Tissue Acquisition and Cellular/Molecular Analysis Shared Service.

 Dr. Nagle received combined training in anatomic and clinical pathology at the University of Washington.
 Subsequently, he received an NIH post-doctoral fellowship in experimental pathology which led to a Ph.D. degree.
 He was an associate pathologist in the Department of Experimental Pathology at Walter Reed Army Institute of Research where he was involved in studies of pathogenesis of African Trypanosomiasis as well as acute renal failure.
 Following military service, he served on the faculty at the University of Maryland where his research primarily dealt with mechanisms of acute renal failure as well as models of experimental glomerulonephritis.
 In 1968 he joined the faculty at the University of Arizona College of Medicine.
 His work as a surgical pathologist led to a research program focusing on the role and identification of cytokeratins in the diagnosis of human neoplasms.